cguertin14/cguertin.dev/src/content/posts/first-year-as-an-sre.md

 ## Conclusion

-To conclude, this past year has been very exciting.
+On a final note, this past year has been very exciting.
 Working in SRE has been my dream for years and I'm happy to now be working in my field.
 I'm learning everyday and being challenged again and again.
 New technologies, scale & complicated problems keep me passionate about my job and I'm very grateful to get the chance to work as an SRE.

 Thanks for reading.